 - If the sensitive data concerns a member or an adherent of an association/ political organization/ religious/ philosophical/ political/ trade union.

 Only in these four cases you will be allowed to be in possession of sensitive data.

-Sensitive data: to do list
+Sensitive data: the to-do list

-Do to list if you have sensitive data:
+Here’s a to-do list if you have sensitive data: